 Reliable protection for the major appliances you rely on

 When your appliances don't work, we do.
-With Asurion Appliance+®, get hassle-free coverage for your current appliances and future purchases—no matter the brand or where you bought them—plus 24/7 troubleshooting support.
-Learn more about Asurion Appliance+™ coverage and how you can get total peace of mind protection.
+With Asurion Appliance+®, you get hassle-free coverage and 24/7 troubleshooting support for your current and future appliances—no matter the brand or where you bought them.
+But it’s not the only care plan we offer.
+Take our 2-minute quiz to find the right care plan for your appliances and tech, or learn more about how you can get total peace of mind with Asurion Appliance+.